jameslamb/conference-notes/ODSC/odsc-west-2016.md

 	- "it's often easy to do better than random"
 	- you are presenting a "challenger model"...not the first one
 - most classification models return probabilities or at least are naturally geared that way
-- p-value on AUC is "probability that a null model (useless model) could achieve perforamnce at least this good by chance"
+- p-value on AUC is "probability that a null model (useless model) could achieve performance at least this good by chance"
 - R package --> sigr
 	- formats results close to American Psychological Association standards
 - you cannot pass a frequentist significance test